Funding and Support

 As a 501(c)3 nonprofit organization, our revenues are primarily provided by individual, foundation and corporate donations; corporate memberships; events fees; product sales; and fees for service.

-Individuals, as well as corporate and foundation donors make an impact on improving S-STEM (space-science technology engineering mathematics) education, by equipping teachers to teach and students to learn, demonstrating how space technology improves our lives, encouraging investments in innovation, and inspiring humans to dream and explore.
+Individuals, as well as corporate and foundation donors, make an impact on improving space-based science, technology, engineering and mathematics (S-STEM) education, by equipping teachers to teach and students to learn, demonstrating how space technology improves our lives, encouraging investments in innovation, and inspiring humans to dream and explore.

 For more information, visit our Donate section.

-We also earn a portion of our revenues through fees for service, programs and event fees, including Space Symposium registrations, our education programs, admissions to our Space Foundation Discovery Center and through product sales, including The Space Report: The Authoritative Guide to Global Space Activity.
+We also earn a portion of our revenues through fees for service, programs and event fees, including Space Symposium registrations, our education programs, admissions to the Space Foundation Discovery Center and product sales, including The Space Report: The Authoritative Guide to Global Space Activity.

 To purchase Space Foundation products, please visit our online Store.

 We could not do what we do without the tireless support of our generous volunteers.
 Every spring, approximately 350 people provide crucial services to the Space Symposium.
 Throughout the year, volunteers and trained docents assist us with our Discovery Center as well as special projects ranging from artifact collection to administrative duties.

 For information on how you can assist the Space Foundation in achieving its mission, visit our Volunteer section.

 For audited financial information, go to www2.guidestar.org and search for "United States Space Foundation."